How to Build a Freestanding Pergola

 11) Install Braces and Trim (E)

-To this point, you almost have your pergola plans completed.
+To this point, you have almost completed your pergola plans.
 There are a few more things to do with your free-standing pergola plans.
-Braces and trim are next.
-Regarding braces, you must stay with the same wood you used for the support beams and cross beams.
+Braces and trim are following.

 Lastly, Fasten it with screws, and you will be on your way to finishing up your pergola.